funkymcb/guillocut/approach.md

 So 3 stages are 100% fitness and everything above 20 stages is 0% fitness.

 ## Combine waste and stage
-To combine the 2 criteria we need to give those a percentage.
+To combine the 2 criteria we need to give those a weight in percent.
 For example:
 - c1 = 45% = 0.45
 - c2 = 45% = 0.45
 - c3 = 10% = 0.1